Are You Teaching Your Kids the Wrong Money Lessons?

 The lesson: There are no consequences to their actions.
 If they need a financial do-over, they can have one.

-The fix: Starting young, let them feel buyer’s (even investor’s) remorse.
-When they use their allowance or birthday money to buy a Snickers when they’d rather have M&Ms, or a cheap toy that breaks, give them your sympathy.
+The fix: Let your kids feel buyer’s (even investor’s) remorse from a young age.
+When they use their allowance or birthday money to buy a cheap toy that breaks, for example, give them your sympathy.
 But don’t buy them a new one.
 Let them mull whether it’s worth it to spend their own money on it the next time around.

 If you've been sending some of these messages to your kids, take heart: It's never too late to put the effort into cleaning up your act.
-"What's more exhausting than the money mistakes along the way is the child [who never learns] and fails epically," says Beacham.
+"What's more exhausting than the money mistakes along the way is the child [who never learns] and fails epically," Beacham said.

 (With Kelly Hultgren)